ryogrid/nostrp2p/README.md

 ```

 # Bootstrap Server
-- currently, running server which is accessible from The Internet is below
+- Currently, running server which is accessible from The Internet is below
   - ryogrid.net:8888
     - this address including port number shoud be specified at launching of your server with -b option
 - **These servers don't response to write kind REST API requests from clients.
 A server for yourself is also needed to use NostrP2P!**